Skip to content

 Ashley Wren Acupuncture offers phone and virtual consultations with services such as customized herbal formulas, acupressure treatments, nutritional counseling, stress reduction techniques, guided meditations, and energy cultivation lessons.
 We have a confidential and HIPAA-compliant platform.
 To learn more about virtual visits, click here.

-All in-person services (acupuncture, formulas, cupping, instrument-assisted soft tissue mobilization, moxibustion therapy, electro-acupuncture, nutritional consultations, nutritional supplements and lifestyle recommendations) are available to those who meet the screening criteria.
+All in-person services (acupuncture, herbal formulas, cupping, instrument-assisted soft tissue mobilization, moxibustion therapy, electro-acupuncture, nutritional consultations, nutritional supplements and lifestyle recommendations) are available.

 happy woman